n4ru/1vyrain/tools/patcher/README.md

 ## Usage

-Drop in any `FL1` BIOS update file (you can find them in Lenovo update ISOs or Windows executables once extracted) and run `patch.sh`.
+Drop in any supported IvyBridge `FL1` BIOS update file (you can find them in Lenovo update ISOs or Windows executables once extracted) and run `patch.sh`.
 The resulting `patched.rom` is safe to upload and flash with 1vyrain.